emorthen/AdvancedSoftwareDevelopment/README.md

 # AdvancedSoftwareDevelopment
 A smooth webshop to buy and sell rockets.
 To the moon!
+The database is local, so you have to add products that will be displayed in the webshop.
+This can be done on localhost:8000/admin (log in with the superuser you created in the terminal as discribed below).

 ## General requirements:
 - Python3
+- Docker

 ## For OSx:
 - Download Docker: https://store.docker.com/editions/community/docker-ce-desktop-mac.